EBITDA vs CFO vs FCFF vs FCFE

 Where CFO is cash flow from operations, NI is net income, NCE is non-cash expenses, NCG is non-cash gains and WC is net change in working capital, i.e. WC = decrease in current assets – increase in current assets + increase in current liabilities – decrease in current liabilities.

-FCFF differs from EBITDA in that FCFF adjusts for changes in working capital, subtracts after-tax interest expense while EBITDA doesn’t.
+FCFF differs from EBITDA in that FCFF adjusts for changes in working capital, subtracts after-tax interest expense while EBITDA does not.

 FCFF can be determined from the cash flow from operations using the following equation:

 Where I is interest expense, t is tax rate and FC is the net capital expenditure for the period.
-FC equals the closing value of PPE and intangible assets plus depreciation and amortization expense – the opening balance of PPE and intangible assets.
+FC equals the closing value of fixed assets and intangible assets plus depreciation and amortization expense minus the opening balance of fixed assets and intangible assets.

 By substituting CFO in the above equation, you can find out the direct formula for FCFF starting with net income (NI).